Sun-Lab-NBB/sollertia-unity-tasks/README.md

 - The graphical texture (pattern) of each wall cue.
 - The graphical texture of non-cue wall regions (usually gray color, hence the name **gray regions**).
 - The graphical texture of the corridor floor.
-- The reward zone locations and the conditions for the animal to receive the rewards.
+- The stimulus trigger zone locations and the conditions for the animal to receive the stimulus.

 #### Implementation